JCSS-PMC/PMC/part-02/wave-loads.md

 Ochi and Hubble represent each spectrum component by a three parameter formula of a Gamma type.
 The parameters should be determined numerically to best fit the observed spectra.

 Input parameters to the Torsethaugen spectrum are significant wave height and peak period.
-A modified JONSWAP spectrum is used for both wind sea and swell peaks, and the spectrum parameters are related to {math}`H_{s}` and {math}`T_{p}` according to empirical parameters based on analysis of measured data from the Norwegian and North Sea.
+A modified JONSWAP spectrum is used for both wind sea and swell peaks, and the spectrum parameters are related to $H_{s}$ and $T_{p}$ according to empirical parameters based on analysis of measured data from the Norwegian and North Sea.

 ### Directional wave spectrum

-Directional short-crested wave spectra {math}`S(\omega, \theta)` may be expressed in terms of the nondirectional wave spectra,
+Directional short-crested wave spectra $S(\omega, \theta)$ may be expressed in terms of the nondirectional wave spectra,

 ```{math}
 :label: eq-wave-2-23
 S(\omega, \theta)=S(\omega) D(\theta, \omega)=S(\omega) D(\theta)
 ```

 where the latter equality represents a simplification often used in practice.
-Here {math}`D(\theta, \omega) ; D(\theta)` is a directionality function, and {math}`\theta` is the angle between the direction of elementary wave trains and the main wave direction of the short crested wave system.
+Here $D(\theta, \omega) ; D(\theta)$ is a directionality function, and $\theta$ is the angle between the direction of elementary wave trains and the main wave direction of the short crested wave system.

 The directionality function fulfils the requirement